lavilladaa/Post-it-App/README.md

 # Post-it notes App

+The post-it notes application was developed to create notes with a title and a body text.
+It has a responsive design so it could be used also from a mobile device.
+It was deployed in Heroku and is available in the link: https://postit-notes-project.herokuapp.com/

-This application was developed as a part of the final project of the bootcamp in Moove it (MooveCamp).
+This application is the  the final project of the bootcamp in Moove it (MooveCamp).
-The project applies all the tools seen in the classes like git, Git-Hub, HTML, CSS, JavaScript and
-React using Redux, LocalStorage and React-Router-dom.
+The project applies all the tools seen in the classes like git, Git-Hub, HTML, CSS, JavaScript and React using Redux, LocalStorage and React-Router-dom.

 ## Features

-The application allows to do post-it notes with a title and a body text.

 - The post-it can be saved without the title.
 - If the body text of the post-it is empty, an alert is shown when the save button is clicked.